There are frequent and regular flights to Bodø Airport, Harstad/Narvik Airport, Svolvær Airport, Leknes Airport, and Røst Airport.

 There is also a helicopter service between Bodø and Værøy.

-There are daily scheduled express passenger boats operating all year between Bodø, Svolvær.
+There are daily scheduled express passenger boats operating all year between Bodø and Svolvær.

-There are car ferries from Bodø to several places in Lofoten and between some of the islands in the archipelago, like Svolvær, Skrova, Moskenes, Værøy and Røst.
+There are car ferries from Bodø to several places in Lofoten and between some of some of the islands/places in the archipelago like Svolvær, Skrova, Moskenes, Værøy and Røst.
 The Norwegian Coastal Voyage Hurtigruten calls at daily Stamsund and Svolvær in Lofoten.

 There are public buses every day from Narvik, Bodø, and Harstad to Svolvær.
 The Airport Express Bus is also running regularly from Harstad/Narvik, Evenes Airport to Lofoten-Svolvær.